hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 author: Nguyen Hoang-Phuong
 image: images/imbalanced data.png
 description: The second part of the Segmentation Tutorial Series, a guide to handle Imbalanced Data in Deep Learning
-# categories: [tensorflow, semantic segmentation, deep learning]
+categories: [tensorflow, semanticsegmentation, deeplearning, imbalanceddata]
 title: Segmentation Model-Part II - How to handle Imbalanced Data in Segmentation Problem
 ---